Charles Marie de La Condamine: In South America

 After they had come back to Quito, they found that subsidies expected from Paris had not arrived.
 La Condamine, who had taken precautions and had made a deposit on a bank in Lima, traveled in early 1737 to Lima to collect money.
 He prolonged this journey somewhat to study the cinchona tree with its medicinally active bark (containing the anti-malarial drug quinine), the tree being hardly known in Europe.
 Because cinchona only grows at high altitudes the plants did not survive.

 He described how the plants were brought to France:

-On June 3rd I spent the whole day on one of these mountains [near Loja in present-dat Ecuador].
+On June 3rd I spent the whole day on one of these mountains [near Loja in present-day Ecuador].
 Though assisted by two Americans of the region whom I took with me as guides, I was able to collect no more than eight or nine young plants of Quinquina [cinchona] in a proper state for transportation.
 These I had placed in earth taken from the spot in a case of suitable size and had them carried on the shoulders of a man whom I kept constantly in my sight, and then by canoe.
 I hoped to leave some of the plants at Cayenne [in Guiana] for cultivation and to transport the others to the King's garden in France.

 He collected valuable seeds, sarsparilla, guaiacum, ipecacuanha, cacao, vanilla and simarouba.

-After returning to Quito on 20 June 1737, he found that Godin refused to disclose his results, whereupon La Condamine joined forces with Bouguer.
+After returning to Quito on June 20, 1737, he found that Godin refused to disclose his results.
+Whereupon, La Condamine joined forces with Bouguer.
 The two men continued with their length measurements in the mountainous and inaccessible region close to Quito.
-When in December 1741 Bouguer detected an error in a calculation of La Condamine's, the two explorers got into a quarrel and stopped speaking to each other.
+When, in December 1741, Bouguer detected an error in a calculation of La Condamine's, the two explorers got into a quarrel and stopped speaking to each other.
 However, working separately, the two completed their project in May 1743.